rome/tools/crates/rslint_parser/docs/authoring_parse_rules.md

 You may remember that `parse_*` methods shouldn't progress parsing if they return `Absent`.
 Not progressing the parser is problematic inside `while` loops because it inevitably results in an infinite loop.

 That's why you must do error recovery when parsing lists.
-Luckily, the parser comes with infrastructure to make error recovery a piece of cake.
+Luckily, the parser comes with the infrastructure to make error recovery a piece of cake.
 The general structure for parsing a list is (yes, that's something the parser infrastructure should provide for you):

 ```rust